liangxianzhe/nap.nvim/README.md

 | s           | Spell         |
 | t, T, C-t   | Tag           |

-These are not yet supported, feel free to suggest others:
+The following are not yet supported, feel free to suggest others:
 - [ ] Add File operator, similar to unimpaired.
 - [ ] Support count.